eds832/Java_8/README.md

 # Java_8
-Simple project with stream() and @Functonal interface
+Simple project with stream() and @Functional interface